-If you want to customise Hover Text, click Options.
+If you want to customize Hover Text, click Options.
 For example, you can specify:

 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.

-The colours used for the text shown in the window and the window itself, and for when you enter text.
-Click Colours, then click the pop-up menus to choose a colour or to create a custom colour.
+The colors used for the text shown in the window and the window itself.
+Click Colors, then click the pop-up menus to choose a color or to create a custom color.

 Use Hover Text

-Move the pointer over an item on the screen, then press the activation key (such as the Command key) to display the Hover Text window.
-If you locked the window, it’s automatically shown as your pointer moves over an item.
+Move the pointer over an item on the screen, then press the activation modifier (by default, the Command key) to display the Hover Text window.

 If you chose to show the text entry window, a window appears at the location you specified, such as the top-left corner of the screen, whenever you’re in a text entry field or area.
 As you type, a larger version of what you’re typing is displayed in the window.